economic-research/open-ado/README.md

 ## Contributions are welcome
 Our base of ado files will improve the more people contribute to it.
 Please do contribute as follows:

+## Read our Wiki
+Seriously, we spent a lot of time coming with all those handy tricks

 1. Create a separate branch with a descriptive name, e.g., `feature-count-missing`.
 2. `push` your changes into that branch
 3. Make a `pull` request to master